edude03/li3_cloudfiles/README.md

     This is compatible with the "old way" of setting up a hierarchical structure, where you had to upload a dummy file named after the desired "directory" with its content type set to application/directory.
-Now the API will consider the backslash "/"
+Now the API will consider the (forward) slash "/"

 * delimiter

     The `delimiter` is the path separator for a hierarchical structure.
-You can specify any single character as a `delimiter`, although the most common (and saner) choice is the backslash /.
+You can specify any single character as a `delimiter`, although the most common (and saner) choice is the (forward) slash /.

     Using a delimiter is most useful when combined with `prefix`.